 Missouri Student Unions Space

 Rooms and spaces in Memorial Union and the MU Student Center are owned and operated by the Missouri Student Unions.
 Almost all of these rooms are available to student organizations for free.
 To reserve a space here, you must create a login in the Unions system, and submit your room requests there.
 You must be listed as the President or Vice President of your group on OrgSync to make a room reservation.
 See their website for more information.

 Please note that all of these rooms come in a “pre-set” configuration.
 Chairs, tables, etc. will already be arranged, and if you make any changes to the setup you will be charged a reset fee.
 Other equipment you may need in the rooms is also available from the Unions at an additional cost.

-Most other buildings on campus, as well as outdoor spaces like Lowry Mall, can be reserved by student organizations outside of class hours, also at no charge.
+Most other buildings on campus can be reserved by student organizations outside of class hours, also at no charge.
 Those requests are made through an online database that updates available spaces in real time.
 Visit 25Live to get started.